SiyamSajnan/Data-Augmentation-using-Tabular-GAN/README.md

 # Data Augmentation for Auto-MPG Prediction with Tabular GAN

 ## Project Description
-This project employs a Generative Adversarial Network (GAN) specifically adapted for tabular data, known as Tabular GAN, to augment the Auto-MPG dataset.
+Generative Adversarial Network (GAN) has been specifically adapted for tabular data here, also known as Tabular GAN, to augment the Auto-MPG dataset.
 By synthesizing additional samples, the project aims to enhance the diversity and size of the dataset, improving the robustness and performance of a downstream Artificial Neural Network (ANN) model for predicting vehicle fuel efficiency (MPG).

 ## Models Employed
 - **Tabular GAN**: A GAN architecture adapted for generating realistic synthetic tabular data.